SALES

 1. LeadSquared

-LeadSquared is a leading CRM and workflow automation tool designed to help businesses manage their sales, marketing, and customer engagement processes.
-It allows customers to build custom journeys across industries like education, healthcare, banking, lending, insurance, real estate, agritech, and many more.
+LeadSquared is a leading CRM with workflow automation designed to help businesses manage their sales, marketing, and customer engagement processes.

 Trusted by some of the best in business, LeadSquared’s no-code workflow builder influences customer journeys and drives efficiency from multiple channels, sources, and devices.